How to Choose the Right Riflescope and Red Dot Sight

-When aiming with a collimator, both eyes are used.
-The shooter gets a better view of the surroundings, aiming is much easier and faster than with a scope.
-Ideal for action shooting.
-Operation of the Red Dot is simple and fast.
-These sights work on the principle of a battery that transmits a red light dot to the slide.
+Both eyes are used when aiming with a red dot sight.
+The shooter gets a better view of his surroundings and aiming is much easier and faster than with a scope because it offers fast target acquisition.
+Operation of the red dot is simple and fast.
+These sights utilize a battery that transmits a red light dot to the lens.

-Red dot sight is more for larger targets and shorter distances.
+Red dot sight is more suited for larger targets at shorter distances.
 It is most often referred to in the context of a tactical sight.
-This is because it generally does not zoom and is more suited for tactical pistols and rifles such as the Sig Sauer MPX.
+This is because it generally does not zoom and is mainly designed for pistols and carbines such as the Sig Sauer MPX.

 ENCLOSED Red Dot Sight

-This type looks like a rifle scope, but is much shorter.
-It is suitable for the aforementioned Sig Sauer MPX tactical rifles due to the smaller field of view.
-The rifle cheekpiece will make aiming through the eyepiece of the collimators faster and easier.
+Enclosed red dot sight looks like a riflescope, but is much shorter.
+It is suitable for the aforementioned Sig Sauer MPX tactical carbines due to the smaller field of view.
+The rifle cheekpiece will make aiming through the eyepiece of the sight faster and easier.

 OPEN Red dot Sight

-The light point is transmitted to the glass slide, which is extended in the front.
-This type is an excellent choice for conventional pistols.
+The reticle is transmitted to the open glass lens.
+An open red dot sight is an excellent choice for pistols.
 Due to the large field of view, you do not have to keep the sight at an exact distance and level from your eye.

-If you are looking for a product that perfectly meets the requirements of today, we recommend the Valiant Micro PointSight Red Dot model.
-One of the smallest collimators on the market, you can use it not only on airguns, but also on weapons that fall under the firearms license category.
-The manufacturer has no limitations here!
+If you are looking for a product that perfectly meets the modern requirements, we recommend the Valiant Micro PointSight Red Dot.
+It is one of the smallest red dots on the market.
+You can use it not on airguns and firearms as well.
+This sight will work with just about anything.

 2. Rifle Scopes

-The choice of a rifle scope is often underestimated.
-Many shooters who invest in guns then reach for unsuitable optics.
-On our website you will find riflescopes with different markings such as Valiant 4-16x50 SF SIR FBR.
-We will explain what the numbers and letters mean.
+The choice of a riflescope is often underestimated.
+Many shooters who invest in guns then get unsuitable optics.
+On our website you will find riflescopes with different designations such as Valiant Lynx 4-16x50 SF SIR Mil-Dot.
+We will explain what the individual numbers and letters mean.

 The Valiant 3-9x40 AOIR version indicates a 3-9x zoom.
-The riflescope therefore gives you a maximum of nine times zoom.
+The riflescope therefore gives you a maximum of nine times magnification.
 This parameter is important when making your choice.
-If you want to shoot at long distances, a riflescope with a higher number such as the Valiant 5-20x50 is better.
+If you want to shoot at long distances, a riflescope with a higher magnification such as the Valiant 5-20x50 is better.

-The next subgroup is the Valiant 6x40, it refers to a fixed magnification of six times.
-This is a fixed magnification riflescope that cannot be adjusted in any other way.
-This type is liked by shooters who require shooting at the same distance.
+The next subgroup is the Valiant 6x40.
+Its name refers to a fixed 6x magnification.
+This is a fixed power scope that cannot be adjusted in any other way.
+This type is liked by shooters and hunters who often shoot at same distances.

-Parallax is simply used to sharpen the image on differently distant targets at different magnification settings.
-Another advantage is that when focusing with parallax you know how far away the target is.
+Parallax is simply used to sharpen the image on targets at different magnification settings and distances.
+Another advantage is that after focusing the parallax, you will know how far away the target is.

 This feature is often referred to as SF (Side Focus) and AO (Adjustable Objective).
 The SF model refers to side parallax.
 It is located on the side turret of the riflescope.
 In the AO model, the parallax is found on the front of the riflescope.
 The third group consists of riflescopes without parallax.